 - Networking:2G: GSM 850/900/1800/1900MHz, 3GWCDMA 900/2100MHz, 4G: FDD LTE: 800/1800/2100/2600MHz

 - 6000mAh non-removable SCUD Li-Po battery with MTK Pump Express Flash Charging

-The package is pretty simple.
-You get the phone, user manual, warranty certificate, usb cable, 5V/7V/9V - 2A wall adapter, OTG cable, free silicone case, screen protector, SIM slot pin.
+The package is pretty simple and we some very good information here on how well it will perform for games.
+You get the phone, user manual, warranty certificate, usb cable, 5V/7V/9V – 2A wall adapter, OTG cable, free silicone case, screen protector, SIM slot pin.
 No ear phones included.

 Click to enlarge images

 Over-The-Air Updates: One major complaints from Oukitel users is the lack of functional OTA software update deliveries.
 I had already made up my mind that this would be the case of the K6000 Pro too but I was pleasantly surprised when I checked and got an update notification on turning on the device for the first time.

 Nice 13 MP Back Camera Output: Interpolated to 16MP and coming with an F/2.0 aperture, the camera does deliver some clear shots.